Brown-University-Library/u2/README.md

 # Kiosk data

-Someday maybe we'll script this.
-But fornow, when getting updated images and json from Kiosk, put everything in the `/assets/kiosk` directory.
-Take the `docs.json` file and convert it to CSV with https://www.convertcsv.com, and then convert to geoJSON with the same site.
-(This is the tool that handles the coordinates being in a single array and not separate lat/lon fields best.)
-Then put the geojson file in `/static`.
+When getting updated images and json from Kiosk, put everything in the `/assets/kiosk` directory.
+Remove the wrapping `u2ers_sites` in docs.json.
+Run the json2geojson.py script in `/assets/js`: ```python assets/js/json2geojson.py -i assets/kiosk/docs.json -o static/kiosk.geojson``` to update the geojson.

 There has _got_ to be a less stupid way to make the Kiosk images, which should be global resources, published so the `{{ .RelParmalink }}` code works, but for now there is a Secret content page, which publishes all the images in the assets directory.

 # To-dos

-- hugo content adapter to turn json into pages for the image slider https://gohugo.io/content-management/content-adapters/